solusio/solus-cloud-images/README.md

-# SolusIO OS images builder
+# SolusIO OS Images Builder

 The repository was created by the SolusIO team.